Table Filtering (7 min)

 06 External Filters

-1. Drag a text field to your canvas from the elements library and click on the gear icon to bring up the Text Settings panel.
+1. Drag a text field from the elements library to your canvas, and click the gear icon to open the Text Settings panel.

-Note, that you can set up your text field in several ways.
-For example, you can write a condition that every time the text field changes the filter can run.
-In our tutorial, we will simply add and use buttons.
+Note that you can set up your text field in several ways.
+For example, you can write a condition that the filter runs every time the text field changes.
+In our tutorial, we will add and use buttons.

 3. Add a primary and secondary button to the canvas and type on the buttons to rename them to Search and Clear Filter.

-4. Click on the link button to add an On Click action to the Search button.
+4. Click the link button to add an On Click action to the Search button.

-5. Click on the + button under the Start icon to open the Add Node menu.
+5. Click the + button under the Start icon to open the Add Node menu.

-6. Choose the Element Interactivity tab and select the Table Interactivity button before clicking on Next.
+6. Select the Element Interactivity tab and the Table Interactivity button before clicking Next.

 8. Remember to add a tag.
-We have used External Filter as our tag before clicking on the Insert button.
+We have used the External Filter as our tag before clicking the Insert button.

 07 Clearing Searched Data from Power Tables

-This demonstration shows how to configure a button that will clear any filter actions that were made on the table.
+This demonstration shows how to configure a button to clear any filter actions made on the table.
 To do this, follow the steps below.

 1. Click on the link button to add an On Click action to the Clear Filter button.

-2. Click on the + button under the Start icon to open the Add Node menu.
+2. Click the + button under the Start icon to open the Add Node menu.

-3. Choose the Element Interactivity tab and select the Table Interactivity button before clicking on Next.
+3. Select the Element Interactivity tab and the Table Interactivity button before clicking Next.

 4. The Table Interactivity settings box pops up.
-In our tutorial, we have chosen Clear Row Selection for our action and Power Table as our table element before clicking on the Next button.
+In our tutorial, we chose Clear Row Selection for our action and Power Table as our table element before clicking the Next button.

 6. Save, preview, and refresh your browser to interact with your demo.
-When you click on the Clear Filter button after you have searched for data, your Power Table findings will be cleared and the data will return as it was displayed before the search.
+When you click the Clear Filter button after searching for data, your Power Table findings will be cleared, and the data will return to how it was displayed before the search.